acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 You can combine IP address and ports with a `:` for example `206.113.222.122:80` could be entered into your web-browser to access a website on your neighbours device with local IP `192.168.1.103` once your neighbour configured their router to forward requests on port 80 to that device.

+## How does this relate to cloud?

+When we start using the cloud you will have a virtual local area network, or private network, to which your virtual computers will connect.
+This virtual local area network or private network will act very similarly to the LAN described above.
+You will have private IPs in the range `192.168.###.###` and you will be able to manage which ports are accessible from the internet to your virtual computers.

 ## Domain Names

 All the services you access over the Internet work by using IP address and ports to access another computer connected to the Internet which provides your computer with information (text, audio, video) stored on another computer.

 But when you want to go to a website you don't usually enter an IP address usually something like `google.ca`.
 This is what is known as a [**domain name**](../reference#domain-name).
 Domain names can be purchased from a domain name registrar (e.g. godaddy.com, rebel.ca).
 The domain name can then be linked to an IP address and requests to a domain name are translated to requests to an IP address.
-Domain name registrars run servers which do these domain name to IP address translations which are known as Domain Name Servers ([**DNS**](../reference#dns)).
+Domain name registrars run servers (special purpose computers) which do these domain name to IP address translations which are known as Domain Name Servers ([**DNS**](../reference#dns)).

 The `.ca` part of `google.ca` domain name is known as the top level domain name.
 Within a given domain you can have many sub-domains for example `google` is a sub-domain of the `ca` domain and `translate` is sub-domain of the `google.ca` domain.
 Each additional sub domain given to the left of the top level domain name can be referred to by the depth they are to the left, for example `google` is a second level domain name, and `translate` is a third level domain name.